ETC-A/etca-spec/extensions/32-bit-address-space/README.md

 (The above language is chosen because other values of the MODE register may also specify a `doubleword` address mode)

-If the system supports [privilege levels](../privileged-mode/), then `cr17` is only writable at the system level.
+If the system supports [privilege levels](../privileged-mode/), then `cr17` is only writable with the system privilege mode.

 # Recommendations